 13 Bible Verses About Suffering to Help You Rely on God in Hardships

 What does the Bible say about suffering?
 Why does God allow suffering?
 In life, when facing painful things or adversity, how should you seek God’s will?
-The following Bible verses about suffering and related content will lead you to understand God’s will in hard times and how to experience these hardships.
+The following Bible verses about suffering and other related content will lead you to understand God’s will in hard times and how to experience these hardships.

 1. What does the Bible say about suffering?